Skip to content

 • The Restore will connect to the my-volume-storage Storage to fetch data, indicated by the .spec.source field.
 The Restore will restore data to the my-kafka-cluster Event Hub Endpoint defined in the spec.sink field.

-• The .spec.config.mapping field contains the mapping between the source and target topics.
+• The .spec.config.topics field contains the mapping between the source and target topics.
 In this example, the topics source-topicA and source-topicB will be restored to target-topicA and target-topicB respectively.

 • The .spec.enabled field indicates whether the Restore should be enabled or not.
 Note that this field is optional and defaults to false.
 This means that the Restore will not be started unless this field is explicitly set to true.
 Please check the Drafting and starting a Restore section for more information.